slint-ui/slint/README.md

 ## Design Goals

-We use the following design goals as a guide when developing Slint
+We use the following design goals as a guide when developing Slint:

 - **Scalable**: Run on any screen connected to a device, from desktop computers to low end embedded systems.